Generating Empathetic Responses by Looking Ahead the User's Sentiment: Experiment Setting

+We mainly conduct our experiments and evauations on the EmpatheticDialogue~\cite{rashkin2019towards}~dataset, which consists of 25k conversations between a \textit{Speaker} and a \textit{Listener} about a given emotional situation.
+The dataset provides evenly distributed 32 emotion labels that we map down to positive/negative sentiments.
+To continue, in order to promote diversity of the response generation, we pre-train the policy model on a combined dataset of EmpatheticDialogue, DailyDialog~\cite{li2017dailydialog}, and PersonaChat~\cite{zhang2018personalizing}.

-Furthermore, in order to train the reward model, we first train a high-performing Sentiment Classifier by fine-tuning the pre-trained BERT~\cite{devlin2018bert} on SST-2~\cite{socherRNTN} and situation texts from \texttt{ED} (by mapping the emotions to sentiments) and achieve $\sim$91\% accuracy.
-We then use this Sentiment Classifier to label the user sentiments, and train the Sentiment Predictor, which reaches around 71\% accuracy.
-Specific details on hyper-parameters are in the Appendix~A.2.
+Before training the sentiment look-ahead reward functions, we first have to train the sentiment classifier $g(\cdot)$ from Section~\ref{sec:reward}, which is also $R_C$.
+For training the sentiment classifier, we fine-tune the pre-trained BERT~\cite{devlin2019bert} on SST-2~\cite{socherRNTN} dataset and the situation texts from EmpatheticDialogue by mapping emotions to binary sentiment labels as mentioned earlier.
+We then use this to label the sentiments of each turn, generate forward sentiment and sentiment improvement labels, and train the GRU-based reward models $R_F$ and $R_I$.